Enter your info for a chance to win a free Muse 2.

 Brief, daily meditation works…

-A study conducted in early 2019 took the initiative to see if regular meditation practice could affect the stress levels of participants undergoing the TSST.
+A study conducted in early 2019 took the initiative to see if regular meditation practice could reduce the stress levels of participants undergoing the TSST.

 Compared to the control group, the group that participated in 13-minute meditation practices for 8 weeks:

-- Reduced anxiety in the face of social stress (ie. The Trier Test)
+Reduced stress and anxiety in the face of social stress (ie. The Trier Test)

-That meditation was able to reduce the amount of anxiety generated by the nightmarish Trier Test is remarkable, but there is a wrinkle in their findings.
+That meditation was able to reduce the amount of stress and anxiety generated by the nightmarish Trier Test is remarkable, but there is a wrinkle in their findings.

 Highlights and Discussion